 FTA is using the information from our listening sessions to inform FTA’s advancement of TOD, including:

 - Updated language in our notices of funding opportunities

 - New tools, such as the TOD dashboard

 - Increased community engagement through social media and public outreach.

 - Increased interagency collaboration on cross-cutting issues such as affordable housing and preservation of community context, culture and business.

 As a result of our listening sessions, FTA is launching initiatives to improve TOD, including:

-- Requests that potential applicants for the 2022 Program for TOD Planning Notice of Funding Opportunity prioritize TOD planning in areas where homelessness is high
+- Requesting that potential applicants for the 2023 TOD Planning Notice of Funding Opportunity prioritize TOD planning in areas where homelessness is high.

-- Support for the implementation of TOD at all levels of affordability, from very low and low-income areas to areas with moderate incomes, and even workforce-income areas
+- Supporting the implementation of TOD at all levels of affordability, from very low and low-income areas to areas with moderate incomes, and even workforce-income areas.

 - Increasing awareness on affordable housing in our NOFO by incentivizing applicants who advance environmental justice, support unhoused populations, and promote housing affordability, and allowing FY23 proposals that address three or more activities related to the development of affordable housing the opportunity to receive a federal funding share of 100 percent.